markstanden/sudoku-verifier/README.md

 rather than unit testing individual methods.
 This was in part because the initial challenge was to write a single output to the console stating whether the grid was valid, which means I'd need to create test grids for isolated tests.

+- end-to-end test grids tailored to test individual private methods.

+## Furthering the project

+### Servlet

+Originally the verifier used the console as a means of communication, but I wrote a little servlet to send and receive grids.
+This also allowed more practice at the following within Java:
+- validating responses
+- regular expressions
+- string manipulation
+- functional streams and lambdas

+### Front End

+It also provided an opportunity to exhibit:
+- some creative use of forms
+- css stying

+## Future

+[] Java generated html
+[] bookmarkable urls to store state
+[] better response page
+[] testing server with test http requests
+[] refactor for hidden grid implementation